ACSSJ

 Julie Tapia, Mount Saint Mary's University

-Studied at: Regis College & St. Joseph's University
+Studied at: Regis College & St. Joseph's University, New York

 Majors: Psychology & Religious Studies